-It might be a little hard to see in the picture above, but rel=’external nofollow’ is in the anchor link.
-So, even though a person can click through on the link, no link juice is being passed.
+In the picture above, rel=’external nofollow’ is in the anchor link.
+Even though a person can click through on the link, no link juice is being passed.

 Some people think that Google actually does count some link juice from nofollows, but to be conservative in your backlink counting, you should assume nothing is getting passed.

 Google will tell you to ignore this practice, and I somewhat agree.
 It’s kind of a tedious, unnecessary task, and your energy is better spent on creating great content instead.